 In the U.S., CABOMETYX tablets are approved for the treatment of patients with advanced RCC and for the treatment of patients with HCC who have been previously treated with sorafenib.
 CABOMETYX tablets have also received regulatory approvals in the European Union and additional countries and regions worldwide.
-In 2016, Exelixis granted lpsen exclusive rights for the commercialization and further clinical development of cabozantinib outside of the United States and Japan.
+In 2016, Exelixis granted Ipsen exclusive rights for the commercialization and further clinical development of cabozantinib outside of the United States and Japan.
 In 2017, Exelixis granted exclusive rights to Takeda Pharmaceutical Company Limited for the commercialization and further clinical development of cabozantinib for all future indications in Japan.
+Exelixis holds the exclusive rights to develop and commercialize cabozantinib in the United States.